-Please see the Asian and Middle Eastern Studies Faculty Statement of Values.
+Faculty of Asian and Middle Eastern Studies Statement of Values

 As noted in its statement of values, the Faculty is committed to celebrating the diversity of the language and cultures that are the heart of its work, even though many European academic disciplines originated in periods of colonialist oppression.

 If anyone has any questions or concerns about aspects of equality and diversity in the academic curriculum, they are encouraged to discuss these directly with their teachers, or to pass their thoughts to the relevant subject group EDI representative and the EDI officer.
 We can then pass these to the relevant subject group so that they can be addressed there (this can be done anonymously and in confidence if that is preferred).

 Equality and Diversity Officer: Richard Bruce Parkinson (email@example.com)